feathr-ai/feathr/docs/concepts/registry-access-control.md

 | Manage     | Create and manage role assignment records with management APIs |

 ### User
-A _user_ can be an email account or an AppId.
+A _user_ can be an email account or an [Azure AppId](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).

 All Registry API requests requires `token` in header to identify the requestor and validate the permission.
-Feathr UI uses the id token of login account.
-While Feathr Client samples get token by `DefaultAzureCredential()`.
+- Feathr UI uses the id token of login account.
+User credentials will be auto generated with [@azure/msal-browser](https://www.npmjs.com/package/@azure/msal-browser)
+- Feathr Client let users to pass their own credentials.
+- In particular, Feathr samples get token with [DefaultAzureCredential()](https://docs.microsoft.com/en-us/python/api/azure-identity/azure.identity.defaultazurecredential?view=azure-python).

+Please make sure your token is valid when getting `500` or `401` Exceptions.

-_Group_ is **NOT** supported yet.
+_AAD Group_ is **NOT** supported yet.

 ### Role Assignment

 A _Role Assignment_ is the process of add a `user-role` mapping record into backend storage table.

 [Feature Registry](https://linkedin.github.io/feathr/concepts/feature-registry.html#access-control-management-page) section briefly introduced the access control management page, where project admins can manage role assignments.
 Management APIs are not exposed in Feathr Client by design.
+As we don't want to put control plane together with data plane.

 ## How to enable Registry Access Control?
 [Azure Resource Provisioning](https://linkedin.github.io/feathr/how-to-guides/azure-deployment-arm.html) section has detailed instructions on resource provisioning.
-For RBAC specific, you will:
+For RBAC specific, you will need to manually:
-1. Choose `Yes` for `Enable RBAC` in ARM Template.
+1. Choose `Yes` for `Enable RBAC` in ARM Template, and provision the resources.
 2. Create a `userrole` table in provisioned SQL database with [RBAC Schema](../../registry/access_control/scripts/schema.sql).
 3. Initialize the `userrole` table refer to commands in [test data](../../registry/access_control/scripts/test_data.sql).
+4. Login to the Web UI and navigate to the management page, and the roles you initialized in #3 should be in table.

 For more details, please refer to the [Feathr Registry Access Control Gateway Specifications](../../../feathr/registry/access_control/README.md).